Docklands Studios Melbourne: Background

-The push for Melbourne to build a major studio complex arose in the late 1990s amid concern that it was "losing some of its media city position to arch-rival Sydney and to the Gold Coast".
-The strategic objectives were that construction of a major studio complex would represent Melbourne's maturity and global ambitions, develop production capacity to its next stage, and service the needs of the local film and television industry.
+The push for a major studio in Melbourne arose in the late 1990s.
+At the time, industry leaders expressed concern that the city was "losing some of its media city position to arch-rival Sydney and to the Gold Coast".
+Establishing a state-of-the-art facility was viewed as a strategic necessity to reflect Melbourne's global ambitions, develop production capacity, and support the needs of the local film and television industry.
 At the time, Melbourne had a number of smaller facilities with sound stages, but did not have a large state-of-the-art complex.

 History

-Construction and early years

-Construction began in 2003 on a parcel of land provided by the Victorian Government in the Docklands precinct.
-The studios were a partnership between the Victorian Government and a private consortium, Central City Studio Holdings.
-The complex opened in April 2004 under the name Melbourne Central City Studios and that year hosted the Australian feature film production, Hating Alison Ashley.
+Construction began in 2003 on government-provided land as a partnership between the Victorian Government and a private consortium.
+The complex opened in April 2004 under the name Melbourne Central City Studios with the Australian feature film production, Hating Alison Ashley as its first major production.

-In 2005, the American-backed Ghost Rider became the first international production at the studios and, with a budget of around million, was the biggest feature film ever to be made in Victoria.
+In 2005, the facility hosted its first major international project, Ghost Rider.
+With a budget of around million, it was the biggest feature film ever made in Victoria.

-However, the number of international productions in the first few years of operation did not live up to expectations, partly because of the fluctuating Australian dollar.

-2008 upgrade

-In 2008 the private consortium withdrew and the Victorian Government took control of the facility, later financially supporting a A$10 million infrastructure upgrade.
-Shortly afterwards, the complex changed its name to Docklands Studios Melbourne, formally adopting the name by which the studios were commonly known.
+In 2008, following the withdrawal of the private consortium, the Victorian Government took control of the facility and it was officially renamed Docklands Studios Melbourne.

-2020s expansion
+Recent Expansion

-In October 2019, the Victorian government unveiled plans for construction of a $46 million super stage to enable the studio to host large international productions.
-The 3,700 m2 building was officially opened on 26 March 2022 and was immediately hired for production of Better Man, a biopic about Robbie Williams released in late 2024.
+In October 2019, the Victorian Government announced a $46 million investment to construct a 3700 m2 super stage.

+Officially opened on 26 March 2022, Stage 6 immediately housed the production of Better Man, a biopic about Robbie Williams released in late 2024.
-In April 2022, it was announced that the studio would host Victoria’s biggest ever screen production, a TV series remake of Fritz Lang’s 1927 Metropolis for NBC Universal’s Universal Studio Group.
-On June 18, 2023 news site Deadline reported that production of Metropolis had permanently shut down as a result of push costs and uncertainty related to the 2023 Writers Guild of America strike.

-In 2024, the studio hosted a number of major productions including Netflix’ The Survivors, Sony Pictures’ Beneath the Storm, Netflix' War Machine, and Peacock’s All Her Fault.
+In 2024 and 2025, the studio experienced a period of high activity, hosting several major productions including Netflix’s The Survivors and War Machine, Sony Pictures’ films Thrash and Insidious: Out of the Further, and Peacock's All Her Fault.

-Smaller productions filmed at the studio in 2024 include Together and Saccharine.
+Smaller productions filmed at the studio in 2024 and 2025 include Together, Saccharine, and Wilderness.

-Since 2022 the CEO of the complex has been film industry executive Antony Tulloch.
+Antony Tulloch, a film industry veteran, has served as CEO since 2022.